 “Ags, into the bath please.”
 With a sigh the tired little girl moved past her dad exaggerating her speed.
 He playfully swatted at her butt, but she squealed and maneuvered around it, giggling.

 Rob and Billy were eyeing the storm.
-It was creepy.
-The storm was almost at shore and had a defined edge.
-They had no wind, no rain, nothing.
+It was creepy, almost at shore and had a defined edge.
+There was no wind, no rain, nothing.
 It was dead quiet.
 They waited, watching apprehensively.

 A sweet-smelling Aggie came bouncing outside.